Consultant.

 Origin: Many consulting firms adopt the “up or out” policy in which the consultant is either promoted or dismissed.

 Truth: Up or out doesn’t mean getting rid of good people or firing them brutally.
 This policy was designed to make sure that people who fit stay, those who don’t, don’t 🤷🏻️.
 So, if you’re doing your best and actually producing high quality work, have great analytical, interpersonal, and team working skills, and love consulting, you’ve got nothing to worry about!
+Management consulting firms also invest heavily in their employees by offering competitive benefits and well-defined career paths, helping to attract and retain top talent in the industry.

 Myth #2: Consultants “steal your watch and tell you the time”.

-Origin: Honestly, human indecency 😅.
+Origin: Honestly, human indecency.

 Myth #3: Consultants make PowerPoints all day long.